BSN vs RN: What Is the Difference?

-5. RN vs BSN Careers & Job Outlook
+5. ADN RN vs BSN RN Careers & Job Outlook

-Career options are where the real differences between RNs and RNs with BSN degrees show.
+Career options are where the real differences between RNs with ADN and RNs with BSN degrees show.

-When it comes to entry-level specialized jobs, RNs and BSN RNs broadly have the same job options and basic responsibilities.
-Still, things change with long-term career opportunities, which are much more varied and flexible for BSN-educated nurses.
+When it comes to entry-level specialized jobs, ADN RNs and BSN RNs broadly have the same job options and basic responsibilities.
+Still, long-term career opportunities represent the main difference between the two, being more varied and flexible for BSN nurses.

 Here are some of the most popular specialized entry-level nursing positions that are available to RNs, with or without being BSN prepared: